hejianxian/vue-drag-and-drop-list/README.md

 In general, in 2.0 directives have a greatly reduced scope of responsibility: they are now only used for applying low-level direct DOM manipulations.
 In most cases, you should prefer using Components as the main code-reuse abstraction.

 This mean it should be a component.
-My mistake.😭
+My mistake.

 ## Supported browsers